jacobc2700/personal-website/README.md

 expand nav when phone is in landscape mode

 media query, to center the other projects section whenever the technologies list goes away

+button from eng. website that brings you all the way back up